 AAD/USSSA is dedicated to promoting, organizing and facilitating amateur athletic baseball programs to the youth community of the region.
-Founded in 1990 as a non-profit 501-c-4 organization and affiliated with the USSSA national governing body of amateur sports, we hope you find this web site and our programs beneficial to your recreational goals.
+Founded in 1990 as a non-profit 501-c-4 civic organization (not a charitable organization) and affiliated with the USSSA national governing body of amateur sports, we hope you find this web site and our programs beneficial to your recreational goals.

 AAD/USSSA Baseball's sole mission is to provide organized competitive baseball programs to the community.

 We wish you, your children and all our participants every success both on and off the field.
 We pledge our support as you enter into what we hope is a positive experience; it is ultimately you, who will make your program successful.

 Dana M. Gilmer